May 11th 2021

 “Preparing your workout plan can make you feel more confident,” recommends Christina.
 “Once classes start again mid-May you could choose to book a class best for the level you are at right now or use an online workout programme.

-"It can also be very beneficial to work with a trainer to help you through your first few gym sessions.
+"It can also be very beneficial to work with a trainer to help you through your first few gym sessions back.
 Rather than just rocking up, give yourself a plan; this will make you feel more confident.”

 6. Get fit with friends

 “Find a friend to exercise with,” recommends Kate Dale.
-“A lot of women who are taking part in our campaign have found a real sense of belonging in their chosen activities – whether that’s rugby, roller derby or post-natal exercise classes.”
 Merging social life with gym life definitely provides an extra incentive in our experience and something we can definitely vouch for (laughing until your stomach hurts has got to be good for your core right?).
-If you’re looking to try a range of different classes, sign up for a workout package with ClassPass (who often offer great intro bundles) or if you’re a Fitness First member, make sure to check out its Fitness Fridays where you’re able to bring a friend to train with for free.

 7. Love the process